Our History

 What is Easterseals?

-For nearly 100 years, Easterseals has been the indispensable resource for people and families living with disabilities.
+For more than 100 years, Easterseals has been the indispensable resource for people and families living with disabilities.
 Throughout all life’s moments – from the extraordinary to the ordinary and everything in between – Easterseals is here to help people and families realize and reach for their full potential.

 Across the nation, we remove physical, cultural, attitudinal and legal obstacles so people with disabilities have every opportunity to live meaningful and productive lives, on their own terms.
 We exist to provide the best services and opportunities for people with disabilities in communities nationwide.